adriansteffan/posner-covert-attention/README.md

 # Components of Visual Attention (Posner & Cohen, 1984)
 A browser based implementation of posners basic paradigm as presented in [Components of Visual Attention](https://www.researchgate.net/publication/203918232_Components_of_visual_orienting) using jsPsych.
 It it meant to be used as a demonstration when discussing the paper in a lecture.
-You can try out a hosted version at [posner.psych.study](https://posner.psych.study)

 This implementation deviates slightly from the original paradigm, as the black square cannot appear while the cue is still active.
 Also, the cue was replaced with a red flashing of the corresponding box.
 As this implementation is built for demonstration purposes, these minor were found to be unproblematic.